Thomas Campbell (minister)

-Thomas Campbell (1 February 1763 – 4 January 1854) was a Presbyterian minister who became prominent during the Second Great Awakening of the United States.
+Thomas Campbell (1 February 1763 – 4 January 1854) was an Irish–American Presbyterian minister who became prominent during the Second Great Awakening of the United States.
 Born in County Down, he began a religious reform movement on the American frontier.
 He was joined in the work by his son, Alexander.
 Their movement, known as the "Disciples of Christ", merged in 1832 with the similar movement led by Barton W. Stone to form what is now described as the American Restoration Movement (also known as the Stone-Campbell Restoration Movement).

 Early life

 Campbell was born in County Down, Ireland (now Northern Ireland), and raised as an Anglican.
 He was ordained a minister in the Scottish Seceder Presbyterian Church sometime after graduating from the University of Glasgow in 1786.
 Campbell left Ireland for the United States in April 1807.
 This move was prompted by the advice of his physician.
 Once in America, disagreement arose between Thomas and other Presbyterians over certain points related to Calvinist doctrine and the administration of the Eucharist.